-- 3.1 Comprehensive Universities:
+3.1 Universities:

-- 3.11 Lamar University in Beaumont;

-- 3.12 Sam Houston State University in Huntsville, including a Multi-Institution Teaching Center ("MITC") at the Woodlands and a College of Medicine in Conroe;

-- 3.13 Sul Ross State University in Alpine, Del Rio, Eagle Pass, and Uvalde;

-- 3.14 Texas State University, including the Round Rock Higher Education Center;

-- 3.2 Two-year Colleges or Institutes:

-- 3.21 Lamar Institute of Technology in Beaumont;

-- 3.22 Lamar State College-Orange; and,

-- 3.23 Lamar State College-Port Arthur.
+- 3.11 Lamar University in Beaumont; - 3.12 Sam Houston State University in Huntsville, The Woodlands and Conroe; - 3.13 Sul Ross State University in Alpine, Del Rio, Eagle Pass, and Uvalde; - 3.14 Texas State University in San Marcos and Round Rock; - 3.2 Two-year Colleges or Institutes: - 3.21 Lamar Institute of Technology in Beaumont; - 3.22 Lamar State College Orange; and, - 3.23 Lamar State College Port Arthur.

-- 4. MEETINGS.
+4. MEETINGS.

-All meetings of the Board of Regents shall be open to the public and publicly announced as required by the Open Meetings Act.4 A majority of the members of the Board shall constitute a quorum, and no formal action shall be taken by the Board in the absence of a quorum.
+All meetings of the Board of Regents shall be open to the public and publicly announced as required by the Open Meetings Act.
+A majority of the members of the Board shall constitute a quorum, and no formal action shall be taken by the Board in the absence of a quorum.
 Proxies shall not be recognized.
 Parliamentary procedures in Board meetings shall conform to Robert's Rules of Order when not in conflict with System rules.

 - 4.1 Regular Meetings.
 Regular meetings of the Board of Regents shall be held quarterly at such time and place as a majority of the Board shall determine. - 4.2 Special Called Meetings.
-Special called meetings of the Board may be called by the Chairman, by a majority of the members of the Board, or by a unanimous vote of members of the Local Committee.
+Special called meetings of the Board may be called by the Chairman or by a majority of the members of the Board.
 Business not stated in the agenda for a special called meeting may be transacted only by consent of a majority of the members of the Board.
 Telephone conference meetings, as permitted by statute, may be used for called meetings.